kgorking/ecs/README.md

 ## The current entity
-If you need access to the entity currently being processed by a system, make the first parameter type either an `ecs::entity_id` or `ecs::entity`.
+If you need access to the entity currently being processed by a system, make the first parameter type an `ecs::entity_id`.
 The entity will only be passed as a value, so trying to accept it as anything else will result in a compile time error.

 ```cpp
 ecs::make_system([](ecs::entity_id ent, greeting const& g) {